stephenverderame/cpp_book/src/project.md

         * Bonus:
             * CRUD (create, read, update, delete) operations on some "database"
             * Fetching images (or some other non-plaintext data) from the site
+* Use Doxygen to generate documentation for your project
+    * Comment your code in a Doxygen recognized format
 * (Optional) Implement `FdSet`
     * Not really necessary because HTTP is a stateless connection protocol
     * But if you needed to keep track of active connections this would be vital